 For instance, if the temperature takes a drastic drop or rises uncontrollably – it can force your HVAC system to keep the fan working overtime to maintain your preferred indoor temperature.

-This problem generally occurs when the HVAC system is too small to handle climate control for the given space or hasn't been serviced or maintained for some time.
+This problem generally occurs when the HVAC system is too small to handle climate control for the given space (or the drastic change in temperatures).

 The easiest way to check for a faulty sensor is to use a digital thermometer for the most accurate reading.
-If room temperature in the thermostat display and the thermometer don't match – you've found the root of the problem.
+If the room temperature in the thermostat display and the thermometer don't match up – you've found the root of the problem.